Projects & Apps

 Organize your tracking with projects (cross-platform products) and apps (platform-specific builds).

-OwlMetry uses a two-level hierarchy to organize your tracking: projects group related apps by product, and apps represent individual platform-specific builds.
+Owlmetry uses a two-level hierarchy to organize your tracking: projects group related apps by product, and apps represent individual platform-specific builds.

 Projects